julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 Historic uses:
 - placed beneath a sleeping mat to “open the gates of true dreams”
 - burned in small amounts before sleep by seers
 - hung at windows to prevent deceptive spirits

-Bay as a threshold herb links naturally with your post **[Witchy Plants for Front Doors](/witchy-plants-front-door)**.

 ---